Historiography of World War II: Denmark

 Beginning with the German occupation of Denmark in 1940 and lasting until 1943, the Danish government had a "Policy of Cooperation" (da) with Nazi Germany.
 This meant the Danish government tried to do a balancing act of officially cooperating with the Nazis, while at the same time also working against them and aiding the Danish resistance.
-Due to this cooperation, Adolf Hitler labeled Denmark as the "model protectorate".
+Due to this cooperation, Adolf Hitler labelled Denmark as the "model protectorate".
 When the Policy of Cooperation collapsed in 1943, the resistance helped about 7,000 Jews (and about 500 non-Jewish spouses of Jews) escape across Øresund to neutral Sweden.
 This operation is known as the rescue of the Danish Jews, and was a great source of frustration for the Nazis.

 Denmark has a large popular literature on the war years, which has helped shape national identity and politics.
 Scholars have also been active but have much less influence on this topic.
 After the liberation two conflicting narratives emerged.
 A consensus narrative told how Danes were united in resistance.
 However, there was also a revisionist interpretation which paid attention to the resistance of most Danes, but presented Danish establishment as a collaborating enemy of Danish values.
 The revisionist version from the 1960s was successfully adopted by the political Left for two specific goals: to blemish the establishment now allied with the "imperialist" United States, and to argue against Danish membership in the European Community.
-From the 1980s, the Right started to use also used revisionism to attack asylum legislation.
+From the 1980s, the Right started to use revisionism to attack asylum legislation.
 Finally around 2003, Liberal Prime Minister Anders Fogh Rasmussen started using it as his basic narrative of the war years (partly to legitimize his government's decision to join the war against Iraq in 2003).
 The occupation has thus played a central role in Danish political culture since 1945, although the role of professional scholars has been marginal.

 Netherlands

 Dutch historiography of World War II focused on the government in exile, German repression, Dutch resistance, the Hunger Winter of 1944-45 and, above all, the Holocaust.
-The economy was largely neglected.
-The economy was robust in 1940-41 then deteriorated rapidly as exploitation produced low productivity, impoverishment and hunger.
+The economy was largely neglected; it was robust in 1940-41 then deteriorated rapidly as exploitation produced low productivity, impoverishment and hunger.

 Norway

 The memory of the war seared Norwegians and shaped national policies.
 Economic issues remain an important topic.